Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Unveiling Muon via a Preconditioning View

-\looseness=-1 Equation~\eqref{eq:sign:gradient:6.1} and Lemma~\ref{lem: approx_identity} demonstrate that the spectral normalized gradient approximates the identity matrix, i.e., $\operatorname{msgn}(\bG_t) \approx \bI_K$ and $\widehat{\bW}_t \approx t \, \bI_K$.
+\looseness=-1 Equation~\eqref{eq:sign:gradient:6.1} and Proposition~\ref{prop: approx_identity} demonstrate that the spectral normalized gradient approximates the identity matrix during the descent phase, i.e., $\operatorname{msgn}(\bG_t) \approx \bI_K$ and $\widehat{\bW}_t \approx t \, \bI_K$.
 Thus, Muon (i) preconditions the update to identify the desired task representations and roughly optimize in these directions, and (ii) makes a near-isotropic update across task-representation directions.